Australia could do better for new dads says report

 - Australia’s approach to Paid Parental Leave (PPL) requires a rethink

-- Dads sharing care is essential to achieving/eliminating gender quality
+- Dads sharing care is essential to achieving gender quality/eliminating gender inequality

 - Australia’s parental leave policies are outdated and lag OECD nations